Google Sheets

 :

 node to retrieve data from the sheet.
-I paste the sheet ID into the Spreadsheet ID
+You paste the Spreadsheet ID into the Spreadsheet ID

 field.
-For the range, I set the data range to A1:B3, or to be safe, A1:B1000 to account for additional data.
-I set the reference key to data
+For the range, you set the data range to A1:B3, or to be safe, A1:B1000 to account for additional data.
+Set the reference key to data

 .
-Then, I select Use First Row as Key
+Then you select Use First Row as Key

 to use the first row as keys.
-I choose the primary key column as profileId
+You choose the primary key column as profileId

 .
 This makes the data for each profileId